Highpoint2000/webserver-scanner/README.md

 ![Spectrum_Scan_Options](https://github.com/user-attachments/assets/937c1198-303d-4e48-96cd-27af5097df6f)

-## v3.7d (compatible from webserver version 1.3.8!!!)
+## v3.7e (compatible from webserver version 1.3.8!!!)

-- "Map all" link in HTML log brought forward
-- Additional column “Mode” added in the HTML protocol (M – manual / A – autoscan)
+- Skipping frequencies with signal levels below the signal value stored in the spectrum analysis
+- Updating the signal level in the spectrum analysis with conductance values
+- Update display is now in the web server settings under Plugins (Thanks to AmateurAudioDude for the Code)

 For URDS uploads, the uploader version from 1.0g (Version witht dBµV Flag) upwards must be used!